Sources of Internal Funding

 Drexel University Funding Portal

-The Office of Research's Funding Portal offers a diverse range of internal funding opportunities and limited submissions.
+The Drexel University Funding Portal offers a diverse range of internal funding opportunities and limited submissions.
 Whether it is a federal agency or private foundation, if a sponsor limits the number of proposals that the University may submit, a competition is facilitated through the Funding Portal to identify the most meritorious projects.

 The Office of Research holds internal competitions for federal applications well in advance of submission deadlines, typically at least 60-90 days prior.
 Visit the site often, as some competitions have shorter application windows based on sponsor announcement timing.
 Investigators are encouraged to contact email@example.com if they identify a limited submission funding opportunity not offered on Drexel's Funding Portal, or have additional inquiries, comments or concerns.